vishrutay/ATAS/ATAS_Multiple_Files_Analysis/README.md

 # Details of ATAS_Multiple_Files_Analysis Folder

 Streamlined_ATAS_AWNS.ipynb and Streamlined_ATAS_AWS.ipynb
-Analyze multiple acoustic files in a loop to provide a compiled output csv file for all the participant data files.
+Analyze multiple acoustic files in a loop to provide a compiled output csv file for all the participant acoustic data files.

 ------------------------------------------
 Inputs required:  (Also refer to the ATAS/Stat_csv_files folder)
-Pre-processed (if required - as in this ptoject) acoustic files/ original acoustic data files.
+Pre-processed acoustic files/ original acoustic data files.

 Input file for Streamlined_ATAS_AWNS.ipynb:
 AWNS_input.csv